cjswosunwoo/Sunwoo.github.io/_posts/About_SGRT.md

 treatment volume in the abdomen and pelvis.
 It's better to combine SGRT and IGRT in this case.

 ### IGRT vs. SGRT/IGRT
-IGRT- encompasses any imaging technique that's used for anatomical or functional localization and response assessment in the treatment room
+IGRT- encompasses any imaging technique that's used for anatomical or functional localization and response assessment in the treatment room.
 Most widely used IGRT technique is CBCT but non-ionizing imaging modalities such as transabdominal 3D ultra-sound imaging and MRI are also used for
 IGRT.
 These provide additional benefits due to their real-time imaging capabilities and superior soft tissue contrast particulary in the case of MRI.